Zongyi000/amazingClothes/README.md

 ## Iteration 1
 ### Add New(Zongyi Jiang)
-- This screen allows users to share information of their favorite clothes, including name, image, and content.
+- This screen allows users to share information of their favorite clothes, including title, image, and content.
 Utilized Firebase to store the clothes information.
+- Initialize the Firebase database

 ### Discover(Jing Luo)
 - Working in process.